allegheny-college-cmpsc-100-fall-2019/lab-02/README.md

 - [ ] If you have not already cloned the repository, do so now.
 * Find an easily-accessible and easy to remember location to do this.
 It may require using commands like `cd`, `pwd`, and the `~` to find the best place for the repository.
 - [ ] When you've selected the poem you're going to replicate, locate the Poem.java file.
+- [ ] Edit the `main` `method` of this class to implement the number of `System.out.println` statements required to replicate the text you've chosen.
+* This will vary from student to student.
+- [ ] When finished, grade your assignment using the GatorGrader methods below.
+* Should you run into difficulties with the steps listed, let a TL or the professor know.

 ## Using GatorGrader